bterwijn/NQueens/docs/Approach.md

 <img src="https://github.com/bterwijn/NQueens/blob/master/docs/2queensConflicts.png" height="400" >

 The aim is to find a position for all queens that doesn't result in any conflict.
-To simplify things we assign queen i to Y coordinate i to rule out any horizontal conflicts without loss of generality.
+To simplify things we assign a unique Y coordinate to each queen.
+This rules out any horizontal conflicts without loss of generality.
 <img src="https://github.com/bterwijn/NQueens/blob/master/docs/fixedYs.png"
 height="400" >